-The panel must then put together its findings and recommendations from the case.
-The panel will also provide a copy of the findings and recommendations to the complainant and, where relevant, the individual who is the subject of the complaint, and make a copy available for inspection by the proprietor and Head teacher.
+The panel must then put together its decision, findings and recommendations from the case and confirm the outcome and any recommendations to the complainant, and where relevant, the individual who is the subject of the complaint, within 15 working days.
+This letter will also include details of how to contact the Education and Skills Funding Agency (ESFA) if the complaint is dissatisfied with the way their complaint has been handled.